jvani/PUI2016_jmv423/HW9_jmv423/README.md

 4. Plot PCA transformed data labelled by cluster.

 ####Work Breakdown
-All work done by Jordan Vani
+All work done by Jordan Vani, reviewed with Tashay Green.